Nihiue/open-ip-kvm/README.md

 <!-- ![kvm](https://user-images.githubusercontent.com/5763301/198827953-2509f245-0274-4556-9f3e-969b4b33a728.png) -->

-### KVM vs RD software(VNC/RDP/TeamViewer)
+### IP-KVM vs RD software(VNC/RDP/TeamViewer)

 * RD software requires a working OS, and must be pre-configured.
 It often fails in an emergency situation
-* KVM is out-of-band, so it can be used to install OS, setup BIOS or fix low-level issues
+* IP-KVM is out-of-band, so it can be used to install OS, setup BIOS or fix low-level issues

 ## Features